 History of Comerica Park

 Replacing the infamous Tigers Stadium in 2000 is Comerica Park, located in Downtown Detroit.
-As one of the “newer” parks in all of MLB baseball, Comerica Park broke ground on this $300 million dollar structure in October of 1997 and finally opened on 04/11/2000.
-The Comerica Bank Company agreed to pay $66 million dollars over a 30 year contract for the naming rights to the stadium.
-This stadium, along with the building of the Detroit Lions new Ford Field, was part of the revitalization of downtown Detroit, which has been hit hard by the economy.
+As one of the "newer" parks in all of MLB baseball, Comerica Park broke ground on this $300 million structure in October of 1997 and finally opened on 04/11/2000.
+The Comerica Bank Company agreed to pay $66 million over a 30-year contract for the naming rights to the stadium.
+This stadium, along with the building of the Detroit Lions' new Ford Field, was part of the revitalization of downtown Detroit, which has been hit hard by the economy.
 With the Tigers being a franchise with a rich history, Comerica Park built the park around respecting the historic franchise.
-Monuments to Tiger greats Ty Cobb, Al Kaline, Hank Greenberg and others are just some of the features of the park.
-The Park opened on 04/11/2000 as the Detroit Tigers hosted the Seattle Mariners.
-With snow weather conditions, more than 39,000 fans braved the 34 degree temperatures to watch the Tigers defeat the Mariners 5-2.
-At this game, the largest American Flag in the nation was unfurled (150 x 300 ft.) as the national anthem was sung.
+Monuments to Tiger greats Ty Cobb, Al Kaline, Hank Greenberg, and others are just some of the park features.
+The park opened on April 11, 2000, as the Detroit Tigers hosted the Seattle Mariners.
+With snow weather conditions, more than 39,000 fans braved the 34-degree temperatures to watch the Tigers defeat the Mariners 5-2.
+The largest American Flag in the nation was unfurled (150 x 300 feet.) as the crowd and teams sang the national anthem.

 Comerica Park Capacity